brianhumphreys/Logistic-Regression-SGD/README.md

+# Background and Motivation
+This project showcases knowledge of machine learning techniques.
+Logistic regression is a form of Supervised Learning and I will use it to predict Adult income.
+For projects on Unsupervised and reinforcement Learning, check out my other repos.

 # Logistic Regression using SGD
-(this project is a replica of a test project from Andrew Qiang Yu) In this project you will be predicting income from census data using logistic regression.
+In this project, I will be predicting income from census data using logistic regression.
 Specifically, you will predict the probability that a person earns more than $50k per year.

 [https://en.wikipedia.org/wiki/Logistic_regression](https://en.wikipedia.org/wiki/Logistic_regression)